CrossroadsGroup/pdf-compression/README.md

 - Make sure you're running on Windows 10 or later
 - Try running as Administrator (right-click → Run as administrator)
+- Keep all files in the PDF_Compressor folder together - the .exe needs the supporting files

 **Compression seems slow**